WebOleg/Laravel-start-te/docs/API.md

 - `validation_status = valid`
 - `status = pending`
 - No existing `pending` or `approved` billing attempt
+- Not blacklisted or chargebacked
+- No billing attempt within 30-day cooldown

 **Response (202 Accepted):**
 ```json